AlaskaAirlines/AuroDesignTokens/README.md

 ### The src/ dir

 Within the project's `src/` dir are the various token values stored in `.json` format.

-Only these source files are included in the npm build for project reference.
-Example pipelines and documentation are **not**.

 ### The example/ dir